tl-masterlist/VTuber-Translators-Master-List/README.md

 ## TL;DR

-While we recommend everyone reads this, maybe you're too lazy...
+While we recommend everyone read this entire document, maybe you're too lazy...

 - **If you're here to recommend a channel, click** [here](https://link-to-section-about-recommending-channels).
 - **If you're knowledgable in JP/IN/KR/etc and want to help by confirming accuracy of translations, click** [here](https://link-to-section-about-tl-check).